Posted 03 January 2017 - 09:12 AM

 I've recently acquired a Spector too - BillyApple, one of the Mods, has always spoken highly of them but it wasn't till I tried a defretted one donated to the Herts Bass Bash raffle that I became a believer.

 Don't think that giving up on other instruments as some sort of crime - just think of it as taking your time finding the right instrument.

-I value anybody's opinion as long as it's the same as mine
+I value everybody's opinion...especially when it's the same as mine

 Effects Clearout - http://basschat.co.u...fects-clearout/

 1 user(s) are reading this topic

 0 members, 1 guests, 0 anonymous users